Datasets

 Data Protection Widget

-Manage Snapshot Tasks opens the Data Protection > Periodic Snapshot Tasks screen list view where you can manage scheduled periodic snapshot tasks.
+View Snapshot Tasks opens the Data Protection screen where you can add or manage scheduled periodic snapshot tasks.

-Manage Replication Tasks opens the Data Protection > Replications Tasks screen list view where you can manage scheduled replication tasks.
+No Backup Tasks shows when no data protection backup tasks are created.
+Go to Backups opens the Data Protection > Replications Tasks screen list view, where you can manage scheduled replication tasks.

 Permissions Widget